 Here’s an example.
 When making a payment, customers can use the tab button and the enter key on their keyboard to move around and interact with the form.
 This is crucial for people who are unable to use a traditional mouse or trackpad.

 We want to present complex information to customers as simply as possible so that it’s intuitive.
 When you want to do something, you should be able to do it with ease.
 We don’t want anyone to have to think twice.
 To achieve this, our designs go through lots of planning sessions and rigorous user testing to ensure that we’re building with customers in mind.

 The importance of a great design system

 In the image below, you can see how we clearly present the impact of making a withdrawal by showing a left-right comparison of your projected pot value.
-In addition to the visual update, we’ve also made it quicker to load the page, and designed the flow to give customers good feedback on the progress they’re making.
+We designed the flow to give customers good feedback on the progress they’re making.
 The bar at the top shows how far customers have made it through the withdrawal process, helping to set expectations upfront.

-Keep an eye out as we progress many more of our pages to this new design system, including your dashboard and the details around your pot.
+Keep an eye out as we progress many more of our pages to this new design system, including a fully redesigned dashboard.
 It’s an exciting time to be part of the Nutmeg team.

 Find out more about design systems.

 When developing our design system we use a tool called Storybook to build each reusable element in isolation.
 It has a lot of great features, but a particularly useful one is the accessibility add-on, shown below developing our loading spinner.

 This provides immediate feedback to our developers about the compliance of components they are working on with common web accessibility standards.
 It will even highlight the offending element if a violation does occur, making the issue very easy to fix.